yashkhetade/JavaMicroservices/Microservices.md

 ## If user is not authorized logging will also be done
 ## Rate limiting if our ms can handle 1k requests but more than that if requests come then that more requests will be rejected

+# Gateway Creation -

+## Use Spring Initializer

+# Use Reactive Gateway Dependency
+# Reactive Gateway  is build on top of webflux
+# Eureka discovery client (as Gateway will communicate with eureka server)